sahilsahil934/BookView/README.md

 # Books

-## Web Application for Books Reviewing made with Python and JavaScript:
+## Web Application for Books Reviewing made with Flask and SqlAlchemy:

 **Features:**
 - Register of users.